 It seems like yesterday that 4G was the latest in wireless technology communication, but technology never stands still.
 So, what’s next in the wireless game?

 The Next Generation of Wireless Communications

 Processor magazine says that researchers are looking into “what technical advances can achieve goals like minimum 100Mbps data rates, 45 b/s/Hz [bits per second per Hertz] spectral efficiency, 100Tbps per square kilometer density.”

+In the next two years, we should expect to see improvements in how wireless networks deliver service to users.
 Peter Crocker, founder and principal analyst at Smith’s Point Analytics, says “the reality is that Wi-Fi will be part of 5G, and it’s going to bring together a bunch of different transport technologies from Bluetooth to Wi-Fi to LTE and 3G, making all these things work together.”
 (Processor)

 5G is still in the future, but wireless technology is growing and will continue to shape our lives and businesses.

 If you’re ready to step up to more of what mobile technology can provide for your business, contact Quikteks for a free assessment of your current wireless networks.
 We can help you identify points where you can improve its functionality.
 Give us a call at (973) 882-4644.